sidney-hrlin/sidney-hrlin-github.io/_posts/2024-04-03-Linear-Quadratic-Optimal-Tracking-for-Time-Varying-Nonlinear-System.md

 ## What's more?

 LQR operates with maverick disregard for changes in the future.
-Careless of the consequences, it optimizes assuming the linear dynamics approximated at the current time step hold for all time.
+Careless of the consequences, it optimizes assuming the linear dynamics approximated at the current time stamp hold for all time.
 Well, that's not ideal.
 So how to address such issues?Fortunately, a sequential optimization could be carried out by utilizing iterative LQR algorithm.

 To be continued...